TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Connection/Index.rst

 Read :ref:`how to instantiate <database-connection-instantiation>` a connection with the connection pool.

-Well, that should be rather obvious: First argument is the table name to insert a row into, the second argument is an array of key/value pairs.
+First argument is the table name to insert a row into, the second argument is an array of key/value pairs.
 All keys are quoted to field names and all values are quoted to string values.